OpenSILEX/opensilex/opensilex-doc/src/main/resources/specs/global_uri_search.md

-# Specifications : Global URI searh
+# Specifications : Global URI search

 **Document history (please add a line when you edit the document)**